kael-shipman/timetraveler/README.md

 Each incremental backup is simply a full copy of your files, but using hardlinks to prior backups when possible to economize on space.

-Since it can get confusing and cumbersome to find files among hundreds or even thousands of backups, timetraveler provides facilities for accessing backups.
+Since it can get confusing and cumbersome to find files among hundreds or even thousands of such backups, timetraveler provides facilities for accessing backups.
 In particular, it offers search capabilities that allow you to find files or directories by name or even by file contents.
 When listing files or directories, timetraveler will show you all _changed_ versions of a file and allow you to view the file or copy it to a temporary location for manipulation or further inspection.
 Here's an example of timetraveler's search:

 ```sh
 $ timetraveler find my-backup /some/search/root -type f -name my-file.txt